Answers to Your Burning Questions

 Which of your embroidery samplers and kits come with thread?

-- The Hook, Line & Tinker embroidery kits come with all the threads you need for the project, as well as an embroidery hoop, needle, instructions, and pre-printed cloth.
+- The Hook, Line & Tinker embroidery kits, Matryoshka embroidery kits, and Dropcloth embroidery kits come with all the threads you need for the project, as well as an embroidery hoop, needle, instructions, and pre-printed cloth.

 - The Dropcloth embroidery sampler comes with just the pre-printed cloth and instructions.